Magic Sam: Life and career

 In 1963, his single "Feelin' Good (We're Gonna Boogie)" gained national attention.
 He successfully toured the U.S., Britain and Germany.
 He was signed to Delmark Records in 1967, for which he recorded West Side Soul and Black Magic.
 He continued performing live and toured with a band that included blues harp player Charlie Musselwhite, future Commander Cody and His Lost Planet Airmen bassist "Buffalo" Bruce Barlow and drummer Sam Lay.
 Magic Sam's breakthrough performance was at the Ann Arbor Blues Festival in 1969, which won him many bookings in the U.S. and Europe.
 He sometimes performed with his uncle, Shakey Jake Harris.

 Death

-His career was cut short when he suddenly died of a heart attack in December 1969.
+His career was cut short when he died of a heart attack in December 1969.
 He was 32 years old.
 Magic Sam was buried in the Restvale Cemetery, in Alsip, Illinois.
 He was survived by his wife, Georgia Maghett.
 In February 1970, the Butterfield Blues Band played at a benefit concert for Magic Sam, at Fillmore West in San Francisco.
 Also on the bill were Mike Bloomfield, Elvin Bishop, Charlie Musselwhite and Nick Gravenites.